ejmastnak/ejmastnak.com/content/tutorials/vim-latex/prerequisites.md

 ## Python 3 installation

-*Python is only required if you plan on using UltiSnips for snippets.
+*This is relevatn only if you plan on using UltiSnips for snippets.
 You can ignore this Python dependency if you plan on using Luasnip as a snippet plugin (described later in the series).*

-**Prerequisite:** you have a working Python 3+ installation and are able to use `pip/pip3` to install Python packages.
+**Prerequisite:** If you'll use UltiSnips for snippets, you need a working Python 3+ installation and access to `pip/pip3` to install Python packages.

 {{< details summary="**Suggestion** (click arrow to expand)" >}}
 I suggest installing Python using your distribution's package manager on Linux and using Homebrew on macOS.